 I thought of all those things today after reading Documents Unsealed in Chinese Drywall Lawsuit.
 The article’s first paragraph says it all:

-Knauf Plasterboard Tianjin Co.
-LTD, a major Chinese drywall manufacturer, urged one of its main U.S. customers, Banner Supply, to sell thousands of sheets of foul-smelling drywall “overseas” after Banner complained about the tainted product, according to documents and depositions unsealed Friday by a Florida circuit court judge in Miami-Dade County.
+Knauf Plasterboard Tianjin, a major Chinese drywall manufacturer, urged one of its U.S. customers, Banner Supply, to sell thousands of sheets of foul-smelling drywall “overseas” after Banner complained about the tainted product, according to documents and depositions unsealed by a Florida circuit court judge in Miami-Dade County.
 A Banner executive said the offer was refused.

-If you are outsourcing the manufacturing of your product to China and you get bad product, the first thing the Chinese manufacturer usually claims is that the product is good enough.
+If you are outsourcing the manufacturing of your product to China and you get bad product, the first thing the Chinese manufacturer usually claims is that the product you received is “good enough.”
 When that does not work, the Chinese manufacturer usually then suggests you simply sell it for less.
 When that also does not work, the next suggestion is usually for you to sell it somewhere other than in the United States.

-The best way to avoid these sorts of problems is to always be clear on your quality standards and on the penalties the Chinese manufacturer incurs for not meeting them.
-It is not really this simple, but this is the minimum you must do if you are to have a good shot at avoiding problems and of having real solutions if problems arise. .
+The best way to avoid these sorts of problems is to always be clear in your manufacturing contract on your quality standards and on the penalties your Chinese manufacturer will incur for not meeting them.
+It is not really this simple, but this is the minimum you must do to have a good shot at avoiding problems and having real solutions if problems should arise.